Vaazhkai Padagu: Production

 Vaazhkai Padagu is the Tamil remake of Gemini Studios's own Hindi film Zindagi (1964).
 It was Devika's first film with the studio.

 Soundtrack

 Music was by Viswanathan–Ramamoorthy and were lyrics written by Kannadasan.

 Release and reception

 Vaazhkai Padagu was released on 26 March 1965, and emerged a box office success.
 It was the first film to be released at the theatre Nataraj, which opened on the same day.
 The magazines Kumudam and Ananda Vikatan wrote positive reviews, primarily praising Devika's performance.
+Kalki magazine also praised the performances of actors.